Sound Fountain

 LP LIST / AUDIO & MUSIC BULLETINTHE REMINGTON SITE / 7" RECORD GALLERY / BACK

-It is mentioned that Brown did study the violin under Moritz Rosen for 13 years.
-At Juilliard he studied under Paul Kochanski (who was from Odessa and who became a teacher at Juilliard in 1924), under American violinist, conductor and composer Albert Stoessel, and under composer and pedagogue Rubin Goldmark.
+It is mentioned that Brown did study the violin with Russian born violinist and teacher Moritz Rosen for 13 years in Seattle.
+At Juilliard Brown studied with Paul Kochanski (1887-1934) who was from Odessa and had become a teacher at Juilliard in 1924.
+He also studied with American violinist, conductor and composer Albert Stoessel (1894-1943), and with famous composer and pedagogue Rubin Goldmark (1872-1936).

 On several early Remington covers a short biography of conductor Hine Arthur Brown can be found: